folm/folm/doc/README.md

 ### OSX

-Drag FOLM-Qt to your applications folder, and then run FOLM-Qt.
+Drag folm-qt to your applications folder, and then run folm-qt.

 ### Need Help?